GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `favicon.ico:` Site icon displayed in browser tabs, bookmarks, and on mobile devices.
     - `assets:` Directory within public to organize additional static resources.
         - `images:` Assets subfolder that stores all project images (PNG, JPG, SVG), such as logos, backgrounds, and custom icons.
+            - `readme:` Folder that will store our photos to use in the documentation ( README )

 - `./src/app:` This is a Next project.
 If you don't have any knowledge of Next, look up "App Router Next" to learn more about the project and its folder and route structure!
 Within the app, we have:
     - `layout.tsx:` Imports global styles and fonts, sets metadata (such as title and description), and encapsulates the application.